| | | | | ||||||||||||||||||||||||||||||||

 own motion call for a directions hearing after the close of pleadings

 [paragraph 7.10 of the Practice Direction 27].
-Discovery
+Discovery Unlike the

 Court of First Instance where the parties should make discovery by exchanging